unused/ruby-ftw/slides.md

 ![](./media/ruby-logo.png) Designed for Developer Happiness

 <!--
-Ruby is an object oriented and interpreted programming language that is know to focus on developer happiness.
+Ruby is an interpreted, object oriented programming language that is known to focus on developer happiness.

 Any ruby software creators profit from code that is easy to write.